Kim Hiorthøy: Graphic design and film

-While exploring music at the Trondheim Academy of Fine Art, Hiorthøy simultaneously began his work in graphic design.
-He started to publish fanzines and design record sleeves for local bands, and as time passed he began to work more seriously in a variety of creative mediums.
-To date, Hiorthøy has released several collections of photography, drawing and design, and has provided cover artworks for such record labels as Rune Grammofon, Smalltown Supersound, Smalltown Superjazzz and the rock group Motorpsycho.
-He is currently represented by STANDARD, an Oslo-based gallery aimed at promoting contemporary Norwegian artists.
+While exploring music at the Trondheim Academy of Fine Art, Hiorthøy also began working in graphic design.
+He started publishing fanzines and designing record sleeves for local bands, and over time, he began working more seriously across a variety of creative media.
+To date, Hiorthøy has released several collections of photography, drawing, and design, and has provided cover artworks for such record labels as Rune Grammofon, Smalltown Supersound, Smalltown Superjazzz, and the rock group Motorpsycho.
+He is represented by STANDARD, an Oslo-based gallery that promotes contemporary Norwegian artists.
 Some of his other creative achievements include film directing, film photography, and illustration for children's books.

 In a 2004 interview with KultureFlash.com, Hiorthøy described the relationship between graphic design and music: "I regard them as very different things, even though the place in my head that decides if something works or not is the same for both".